Gary Payton: Payton vs. Jordan

-Durability and later career
+Durability

-Many attribute his success to the tremendous work ethic and ability to play through injury he displayed throughout his career.
-In his 17-year career, Payton missed only 25 games, and at one point held the longest active streak for consecutive games played, with over 300.
+In his 17-year career, Payton missed only 25 games, and at one point held the longest active streak for consecutive games played, with 356; the streak ended in January 2001.
 The Sporting News noted in a 2000 article, "Durability always has been one of Payton's strong suits.
 He has missed only two games in 10 seasons and is generally counted on for nearly a full game's worth of nonstop motion, despite chronic back pain that requires extensive stretching and regular applications of heating packs."
-Karl Malone was the only player to log more minutes of playing time than Payton in the 1990s.
-Sports Illustrated labeled Payton's 2003–04 season as the best season ever by a point guard aged 35 or older, with the exception of John Stockton's later years, and Payton continued to play at a high level even as he advanced in age.

-In his later years, Payton gained recognition as a clutch performer, hitting several key shots during the Miami Heat's 2006 championship run.
-In 2006, he was referred to as "obviously...one of the greatest clutch shooters of our time".
+Coaching career

+Payton was the head coach at Lincoln University in Oakland for three seasons before becoming the head coach of the nearby College of Alameda men's team in 2024.

 Off the court

 Personal life

 Payton is the son of Al and Annie Payton.
 He married Monique James on July 26, 1997.
-They later divorced.
 They lived in Oakland and Las Vegas and have three children: Gary II, Julian, and Raquel.
-Gary II has played for the Milwaukee Bucks, Los Angeles Lakers, Washington Wizards, and the Golden State Warriors, where he won his first NBA Championship.
+Gary II has played for the Milwaukee Bucks, Los Angeles Lakers, Washington Wizards, Portland Trail Blazers, and the Golden State Warriors, where he won the NBA Championship.
 Payton also has another son named Gary Payton Jr. with a different mother.
 His brother, Brandon, was also a professional basketball player during the 2000s.

 Payton is cross-dominant: he was a natural left-handed player who shot with his right hand.